Pacers vs Thunder Prediction — AI Finds CAN'T MISS NBA Lines & Props (Jun 08)

 Indiana vs. Oklahoma City Prediction (AI)

-Remi, our AI sports genius, has been pouring over tons of data from every angle between the Pacers and Thunder and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every past game between the Pacers and Thunder and using recursive machine learning and impressive AI to examine the data to a single cover probability.

-The Algorithm has been most watching on the trending factor knucklehead sportsbettors regularly put on coaching factors between a Pacers team going up against a possibly tired Thunder team.
-It appears the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most keyed in on the linear correlation of factor emotional bettors tend to put on coaching factors between a Pacers team going up against a possibly unhealthy Thunder team.
+It appears the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.